manaranjanp/awesome/_posts/2016-05-01-python-classification-admit.md

 color: '#637a91'
 tags:
 - python
 - sklearn
 - "data Science"
 - classification
 categories:
 - "Python"
-introduction: "Building a classificaiton model using python sklearn library to predict student admission".
+introduction: "Building a classification model using python sklearn library to predict student admission"
 ---

 # Predicting if a student will get admission or not